At this time of year when the weather has finally cooled off, probably the last thing on your mind is buying a new air conditioner.

 If you wait on buying a new air conditioner until the weather starts to warm up again, you’ll be in line with everyone else who is buying a new air conditioner in time for those first hot days, and you’ll pay top dollar.

-If you are buying a new air conditioner and you want to learn more about the types of residential air conditioning systems, their features and their pros and cons, get your free copy of our informative guide: The Ultimate Guide to Air Conditioning for NYC Luxury Residential Spaces.
+If you want to learn more about the types of residential air conditioning systems, their features and their pros and cons, get your free copy of our informative guide: The Ultimate Guide to Air Conditioning for NYC Luxury Residential Spaces.